Table of Contents

 Unlike factoring—in which a sale of invoices in initiated by the supplier—supply chain financing is initiated by the buyer who creates a technology platform through which the supplier can select which invoices he wants to get paid on earlier.
 Because of this, the fee for an SCF transaction – which is covered by the supplier, might be lower than that for factoring.

 However, suppliers should carefully consider the terms of a reverse factoring agreement.
-Some arrangements come with covenants that mandate disclosure of proprietary information or require that the supplier factor all of their invoices with the provider.
+Some arrangements come with covenants that mandate disclosure of proprietary information or require that the supplier factor all of their invoices with the supply chain financing provider.
 In that case, factoring may be a better option because it allows the supplier to maintain control over his or her business.

 Additionally, some buyers may use SCF to justify extending the payment terms for longer than normal, thus forcing the suppliers to take a discount if they want to get paid earlier.